 Some are more decadent than others.
-Here are our top 10 stops on Dubai's fine dining circuit.
+Here are our top nine stops for the travel set on Dubai’s fine dining circuit.

 Be prepared for exquisite dishes by Michelin-starred chefs, with price tags to match.